Questions and answers about general social security benefit | News archive | KelaSkip to content

 If you are under 25, the activation period will begin once you have been unemployed for eight months.
 If you are 25 or over, the activation period will trigger after 18 months of unemployment.

 Social assistance is a form of financial assistance that is granted as a last resort.
 You can apply for social assistance if all of your other income, assets and benefits are not enough to cover your essential daily expenses.
-As social assistance is a last-resort benefit, you must first apply for all other benefits you may qualify for, such as earnings-related unemployment allowance, the general social security benefit and housing benefits.

 The general social security benefit, on the other hand, will be paid on account of unemployment to unemployed jobseekers who do not qualify for earnings-related unemployment allowance.
 The general social security benefit will be paid only to unemployed jobseekers who have registered as such.